1j01/skele2d/README.md

 * Using Skele2D with a rendering engine, like Pixi.js, or something that does textured polygons nicely.
 I'd want it to have a very different look, to show the breadth of what you can achieve.

 I'm not sure how to name the examples, if I have functionality-specific examples in addition to different module setups.
+I guess I should pick a module setup, probably ESM (which I haven't done yet), for most of the examples to use, and then keep the other module setups super basic, just to show that it works with them.
+In particular, I want to keep them to as few files as possible, to make it easier to maintain them, and understand them.
+I don't want to have a bunch of files that are named the same but in different directories that can get confused, and can get out of sync with each other.
+I think I can bring most things into one or two files.
+ESM and script tag examples could be done in one HTML file, but webpack might need a separate JS file unless there's a plugin that works with JS inlined in HTML.
 -->

 ## Dev Setup